Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: TESS observations of GRBs

+TESS is an all-sky survey whose primary aim is to detect transiting exoplanets orbiting bright stars \citep{ricker_tess}.
+Launched in 2018 April, TESS observes a given 2304 deg$^2$ region of the sky for $\sim$28 days at a time (a period known as a ``sector'').\footnote{Information about TESS pointings is available at \url{https://tess.mit.edu/observations/}.} During the first five years of the mission, TESS observed over 90\% of the sky, and revisited fields roughly every other year.
+TESS's CCD detectors have a plate scale of 21''/pixel.

+During its Prime Mission, from 2018 July to 2020 July (Sectors 1--26), TESS obtained images of its entire field of view (``full-frame images''; FFIs) at a cadence of 1800\,s.
+During TESS's Extended Mission 1, from 2020 July to 2022 September (Sectors 27--55), the FFI exposure times were shortened to 600\,s.
+Starting in 2022 September, TESS's Extended Mission 2 (Sectors 56--83) further reduced the FFI cadence to 200\,s and added weekly data downlinks---making TESS much more useful for timely follow-up of fast transients such as GRBs.

-The Transiting Exoplanet Survey Satellite (TESS; \citealt{ricker_tess}) is uniquely suited to the task of studying GRBs and their afterglows (and identify any potential precursors) due to its ability to continuously monitor $\sim$2300\,deg$^2$ of the sky for at least one month at a time.
-If a GRB is localized to within TESS's field of view (FOV), we can rapidly extract a light curve; identify precursor episodes, prompt optical emission, and the afterglow; and compare the properties of the burst with high-energy data from Fermi, Swift, and, in the future, the Space Variable Objects Monitor (SVOM) mission \citep{svom_paper}.
-Indeed, TESS data have already been used to study GRBs and their afterglows: \citet{smith_191016a} analyzed the afterglow of GRB 191016A, \citet{fausnaugh_230307a} presented the TESS light curve of GRB 230307A, with a prompt optical emission component preceding a faint afterglow, and \citet{roxburgh_afterglows} recently identified a set of four GRBs whose afterglows are confidently detected in TESS.
+TESS's ability to continuously monitor over 2\,000\,deg$^2$ of the sky for at least a month at a time is useful for detecting prompt optical flashes from GRBs and other associated emission.
+TESS data have already been used to study individual GRBs and their afterglows: \citet{smith_191016a} analyzed the afterglow of GRB 191016A; \citet{fausnaugh_230307a} presented the TESS light curve of GRB 230307A, with a prompt flash preceding a fainter afterglow; and \citet{roxburgh_afterglows} identified four GRB afterglows in TESS data.

-We searched for optical emision in TESS for 21 GRBs with arcsecond localizations from the Swift X-ray Telescope (Swift-XRT).
-Of these, we found seven with evidence for either prompt emission, or a detectable afterglow, that were not mentioned in the literature previously.
-Section \ref{sec:obs} discusses how we selected our sample, and the optical and high-energy data used to analyze these GRBs.
-Section \ref{sec:grb_lcs} describes our analyses of each GRB light curve, including any observed episodes of prompt emission, and establishes constraints on flashes that could occur on timescales below the TESS FFI cadence.
-We also estimate physical parameters for some bursts.
-Section \ref{sec:late_time_searches} presents limits on late-time emission (i.e., days after the trigger) for all the GRBs in our sample.
-Finally, Section \ref{sec:disc} discusses the prospects of using TESS for GRB science.